JanWood2013/JanEngineering/README.md

 ***JanEngineering***
 -------------------
-I want to be a race engineer in F1 (Formula 1) and here I share you what I am doing for it!
+I want to be a race engineer in F1 (Formula 1) and here I share you what I am doing to get a job there!
 (If an **image looks strange**, look for it on GitHub/My Profile/JanEngineering)
 🔗GitHub: https://github.com/JanWood2013

 **English for F1**
 //27.07.2026, 9:11//
 I've started to learn **Intermediate English** with Duolingo because I've already finished my "basic English course" (Score 130) and I want to **communicate even better** in English (this also benefits my F1 career).
-Because of my Engish skills I already have I could start learning **Intermediate English at Score 80**.
+Because of my Engish skills I already have I was able to start learning **Intermediate English at Score 80**.
 Intermediate English:
 <img width="400" height="400" alt="image" src="https://github.com/user-attachments/assets/0180d927-ec7e-4b48-a892-1086f5dca58d" />
 "Basic course":